• Skip to primary navigation

 • Dab some water around the edges of the pastry in the tray and place the smaller circles on top of each tart.

-• Crimp and seal the edges with a fork.
+• Crimp and seal the edges.

 • Cut a slit or two on top of each pie to allow the steam to escape.